fbpx

 ASK – what they need and how you can help, let them show you how they usually do what they need help with.

-LISTEN – pay close attention to what they are saying, try not to interrupt or offer your own solutions.
+LISTEN – pay close attention to what they are saying, and try not to interrupt or offer your own solutions.
 Caregiving often thrives off routine so they have gotten used to doing things a certain way.

 OBSERVE – be attentive as they show you where you are supposed to hold them, where to pull and generally how to handle the situation.